Build upper body power and posture

 Your trapezius muscles are more than just a visual powerhouse: they’re essential for posture, shoulder stability, and upper body strength.
 These workouts target all areas of the traps, from the upper region (shrugs, carries) to the mid and lower traps (rows, pulls), helping you build mass, improve alignment, and reduce injury risk in heavy compound lifts.

-Workout 1 Traps (complete development)
+Workout 1 Traps (Full Development)

 Resistance Band Pull Apart